Kaiser Franz Joseph Fjord: Geography

 Since its structure is made up by deep, drowned valleys, the Kaiser Franz Joseph Fjord has almost no small islands in its interior.
 Small and rocky Bjorne Island (Bjørneø) is located near the mouth of Geologfjord, north of Cape Weber, the easternmost end of Andrée Land. Ättestupan is a cliff rising to a height of 1300 m from the southern shore of Frænkel Land, on the northern side of Kaiser Franz Joseph Fjord.

+This fjord system is located in Kaffeklubben Island and Kap Morris Jesup, and it is the northernmost fjord system on Earth.
+About 2,300 m, Kaiser Franz Josef Fjord is about the size of 300 dumper trucks.
+It is the world's northernmost fjord system.

 Image gallery

 History

 This fjord was first surveyed and partially explored by the Second German North Polar Expedition 1869–70 and named Kaiser Franz Joseph Fjord for Franz Joseph, Emperor of Austria-Hungary, who had made substantial donations to the expedition.